spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

 1. Once the game is deployed and started on the Simulator, you see an empty text field and a **Connect** button: Select **Connect**.

-    > You don’t need to enter anything in the text field.
+Note: You don’t need to enter anything in the text field.

 1. Play the game on the Simulator.
 1. When you're done, select **Play** to stop your client and, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.